freedom-manufaktur/OutlookIntegration/README.md

 https://freedom-manufaktur.com

 # Documentation
-- [OutlookIntegration Installation](<Documentation/OutlookIntegration Installation and Registration Manual.md>) 🚀 - Install OutlookIntegration on your server or in your Docker environment.
+- [OutlookIntegration Installation and Registration](<Documentation/OutlookIntegration Installation and Registration Manual.md>) 🚀 - Install OutlookIntegration on your server or in your Docker environment.
+Then register it with Microsoft 365 or Exchange Server.
-- [Microsoft Entra App Registration](<Documentation/Microsoft Entra Registration Manual.md>) 📱 - Register your OutlookIntegration with *Microsoft Entra*.
-- [Exchange Server SE Registration](<Documentation/Exchange Server Registration Manual.md>) 📬 - Register your OutlookIntegration with your *Exchange Server*.

 # Downloads
 - [Docker Compose](<Docker Compose>) 🐋 - Scripts to run on [Docker](https://www.docker.com/) via [Docker Compose](https://docs.docker.com/compose/).